2021 49er, 49erFx & Nacra17 World Championships

 - IODA Asian & Oceanian Championship 2019

-- 4-star 320-room hotel within operated byinternational hotel chain Millennium.
+- 4-star 320-room hotel within operated by international hotel chain Barceló.

-- Accommodation for competitors, coaches, ocials and other sta involved in the regatta.
+- Accommodation for competitors, coaches, officials and other staff involved in the regatta.

 - Restaurant and recreation facilities within the athletes’ village.